init1-dev/react-image-search-app/README.md

 # OPTIONAL

-- Tags system in saved images to filter images by tag
+- Tags system in saved images to filter images by tag (work in progress)
 - lazy load for searchs
 - if image already saved fill heart icon red, if click again, delete from saved
 - maintain last term search